Gabe-DelGuercio/Login_Sucess-or-Fail/README.md

 ## Improvements Made

-While developing this project, an issue appeared when trying to loop through the file a second time.
+While I was developing this project, an issue appeared when I tried to loop through the file a second time.
 Once Python reaches the end of a file, it cannot continue reading unless the file pointer is reset.

-To solve this, the program was improved by storing each line in a list while reading the file.
+To solve this, I imporved the program by storing each line in a list while reading the file.
 This allows the program to:

 1. Read the file only once.
 2. Count successful and failed login attempts.